segunak/stem-education/petoi-bittle/workshops/AI Engineering/ai-engineering.md

 - Laptops with [Python](https://www.python.org/downloads/) and [VS Code](https://code.visualstudio.com/) installed.

 - The Python files required to control the robot dog [found here](https://github.com/PetoiCamp/Petoi_MindPlusLib/tree/main/python/libraries).
-They're packaged into one easy to use file called `Petoi.py` [in this folder](../../code/Petoi.py).

 - The Python packages: [`openai`](https://pypi.org/project/openai/), [`python-dotenv`](https://pypi.org/project/python-dotenv/), and [`pyserial`](https://pypi.org/project/pyserial/) installed via [pip](https://pypi.org/project/pip/).

 - An OpenAI API key in a `.env` file.
 You can [get one here](https://platform.openai.com/api-keys).
 Then create a `.env` file in the same directory as the project's code.
 The file should contain 1 line with the contents `OPENAI_API_KEY=YOUR_API_KEY_HERE`.

 - The robot dog command reference sheet (printed or digital).
 The official version [can be found on Petoi's website](https://docs.petoi.com/apis/serial-protocol) but an easy to print version [is found here](../../documentation/serial-protocol.md).

 ## Background: The Power of Context